Have you been diagnosed with a brain tumour? Order your free information pack.

 There are a lot of resources out there to help you with each step of applying for benefits, so don’t be afraid to reach out.
 You can book an appointment with our Money and Benefits Advice clinic to speak to our adviser who will talk you through what you can apply for and how to do it, and help you complete the forms.

 You could also approach your local Citizens Advice, your Clinical Nurse Specialist, or even simply a friend or family member who has a bit of time to look at this with you.
-Don’t forget about our Support and Information team, who are also on hand to help you each step of the way.
+Don’t forget about our Support team, who are also on hand to help you each step of the way.

 4. Talk to other people in a similar position